harikt/aurav2book/manuscript/view.md

 # View

 Aura doesn't come packaged with any templating.
-Reason is love for templating differs from person to person.
-And integrating any templating library in aura is not hard as long as it can be installed and loaded via composer.
+The reason is love for templating differs from person to person.
+And integrating any templating library in Aura is not hard as long as it can be installed and loaded via Composer.

 In this chapter we are going to integrate [Aura.View][] an implementation of the [TemplateView](http://martinfowler.com/eaaCatalog/templateView.html) and